vespa-engine/documentation/en/performance/vespa-query-tracing.md

 ---
 # Copyright Yahoo.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
-title: "Vespa query performance tracing"
+title: "Vespa query performance - practical guide"
 ---

-In this guide, we will guide you through how to to understand Vespa query performance by using query tracing.
-This is a practical guide which uses a concrete application and steps through how to optimize query serving performance.

-Since Vespa can be used for a wide range of serving use cases this guide is not complete, but covers some important aspects.
+ This is a practical query performance guide.

 ## Prerequisites